catseye/The-Platform/README.markdown

     installed.
 *   ILLGOL.
 No DOS emulator installed to run the executables produced by the compiler(s).  **still buildable and runnable**
+*   SITU-SOL.
+No Commodore 64 emulator installed.  **still buildable**
+*   The Platform.
+While there is a version of The Platform (that is, the Funicularfile and scripts in this repository...) included *inside* The Platform, it lags behind the current version of The Platform by one revision (because doing otherwise would be quite tricky.)
 *   Troupe.
 Not implemented.
 When it will be implemented, it will probably be implemented in Javascript first.
 *   yoob.js.
 No Javascript implementation installed.  and it's a framework,